 Tip 2.
 Put Pillows Around You

 Do you tend to roll around or move a lot in your sleep?
-If so, that’s a potential problem when you’re wearing an ostomy bag at night.
+If so, that’s a potential problem when wearing an ostomy bag at night.

 You’ve got options though!
 One way people help limit their movement and stay in one position at night is by using pillows or foam wedges.
-Just place them around you snugly, whether you’re on your back or side.
+Just place them around you snugly, whether on your back or side.